charles-uno/Bloodlines/02_setting.md

 ## Humans

 Unlike the other peoples of the world, Humans have no ancestral homeland.
 Their settlements crop up haphazardly as the other peoples recede, thrown together from little more than fieldstones and thatch.
 Some Humans are fortunate enough to instead make their homes in cities abandoned by the other peoples.
-The most famous of these is the Human capital, **XXX**, a once-great marketplace built where the four realms of the world come together.
+The most famous of these is the Human capital, **XXX**, a once-great marketplace built where the three realms of the world come together.

-Physically, Humans are built more broadly than the Goblins, but not so plump as the Halflings.
-They have neither the living manes of the Elves nor the bold beards of the Dwarves.
-Elements of each of the four original peoples can be seen in Humanity, though they have all been blurred together.
+Physically, Humans are not so sturdily built as the Dwarves, nor so tall as the Elves, nor so plump as the Halflings.
+Elements of each of the three original peoples can be seen in Humanity, though they have been blurred together.

 Most Humans worship a pantheon of gods and goddesses.
-Though their names change regionally, most observe a mother figure who grants strength, a brother figure who grants skill, and so on.
+Though their names change regionally, most observe a mother figure who grants strength, a father who grants skill, an elder who grants wisdom, and so on.
 Humans rarely encounter magic, however, so most are ignorant of the connections between the deities and their respective magical domains.

 Human lifespans are relatively short, and their settlements relatively independent from one another, so culture varies widely from region to region.
 Perhaps the only universal practice is observation of the Midsummer Revel.
 At the solstice, each Human with a newly manifested power makes the trek to **XXX** to enlist as an adventurer.
 There are only a handful of new adventurers each year, but they are viewed with such hope and reverence that Humans travel from around the world to join in the festivities.